JerryI/wljs-snippets/README.md

 Evaluates the cell in the background and insers the result into the selected text or where the cursor is located

 ### `.onselected-evaluate`
 Evaluates the cell in the background taking the selected cell as an argument.
-Please, use __anonymous__ function
+Please, use `%` to capture the data

 ### `.onselected-evaluate-export`
 Evaluates the cell in the background taking the selected cell as an argument and paste the result into a new cell of the notebook.
-Please, use __anonymous__ function
+Please, use `%` to capture the data

 ### `.onselected-evaluate-replace`
 Evaluates the cell in the background taking the selected cell as an argument and paste the result instead of the selected text.
-Please, use __anonymous__ function
+Please, use `%` to capture the data

 ### `.onclipboard-evaluate`
 Takes the content of clipboard and applies the function from the cell on it.
-Please, use __anonymous__ function
+Please, use `%` to capture the data

 ### `.onclipboard-evaluate-export`
 The same as the previous, but pastes the result into a new cell of the notebook.
-Please, use __anonymous__ function
+Please, use `%` to capture the data

 ### `.onclipboard-evaluate-insert`
 Takes the content of clipboard and applies the function from the cell on it and inserts it into the cell, where the cursor is located.
-Please, use __anonymous__ function
+Please, use `%` to capture the data

 ## Contribution